-March , 2000
+March 6, 2000

 You should rely only on information contained in this prospectus.
-Neither we nor any of the selling stockholders have authorized anyone to provide you with information different from the information in this prospectus.
+We have not authorized anyone to provide you with information different from that contained in this prospectus.
 We are offering to sell, and seeking offers to buy, shares of common stock only in jurisdictions where offers and sales are permitted.
-The information in this prospectus is accurate only as of this date regardless of the time of delivery of this prospectus or of any sale of our common stock.
+The information contained in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or of any sale of our common stock.

-We are taking no action in any jurisdiction outside the United States to permit a public offering of our common stock or possession or distribution of this prospectus in that jurisdiction.
-Persons who obtain this prospectus in jurisdictions outside the United States must inform themselves about and observe any applicable restrictions as to this offering and the distribution of this prospectus.
+No action is being taken in any jurisdiction outside the United States to permit a public offering of our common stock or possession or distribution of this prospectus in that jurisdiction.
+Persons who come into possession of this prospectus in jurisdictions outside the United States are required to inform themselves about and to observe any restrictions as to this offering and the distribution of this prospectus applicable to that jurisdiction.